gnss-sdr/geniuss-place/_design-forces/12-reproducibility.md

 ## Indicators of Reproducibility

-It follows a list of possible reproducibility indicators for a software-defined GNSS receiver:
+It follows a list of possible reproducibility indicators for a software-defined GNSS receiver[^Fernandez18]:

 ### Workload reproducibility